Data Processing Agreement

 8.1 Notification to Controller

-In the event of a Personal Data Breach affecting Personal Data processed under this DPA, KYC Genie shall notify the Controller without undue delay and, where feasible, within 48 hours of becoming aware of the breach.
-This timeline is designed to allow the Controller to meet its own 72-hour notification obligation to the relevant Supervisory Authority under GDPR Article 33 and equivalent provisions.
+In the event of a Personal Data Breach affecting Personal Data processed under this DPA, KYC Genie shall notify the Controller without undue delay and, where feasible, within 72 hours of becoming aware of the breach.
+This timeline is designed to assist the Controller in meeting its own notification obligations to the relevant Supervisory Authority under GDPR Article 33 and equivalent provisions.

 8.2 Content of Notification